 Additionally, the Court recognized that Dr. Archibald’s nude photography of children, which he published in two articles, constituted the “use of a minor in a sexual performance.”
 Rockefeller had argued that one of the plaintiffs— N.R., who brought the suit anonymously and suffers from traumatic amnesia as a result of Dr. Archibald’s repeated sexual abuse—did not identify sexually abusive acts specifically enough to survive a motion to dismiss.
 The Court disagreed.
 The New York Child Victims Act creates a window to revive child sex abuse claims, which it defines not just sexual offenses under New York Penal Law article 130, but also use of a minor in a sexual performance under New York Penal Law section 263.05 as well.
 Applying well-established factors from New York and federal courts, the Court held that Dr. Archibald’s photos included a “lewd exhibition of the genitals” in violation of section 263.05.
 This ruling by the Court is important, not just because it represents a judicial recognition that Dr. Archibald’s nude photography of children was itself child sex abuse, but also because the publication of these photos further supports the inference that Rockefeller University Hospital had all the facts necessary to know it should investigate Dr. Archibald’s behavior and then terminate his access to children.
 Yet, it did nothing for more than four decades.

 Levy Konigsberg has a team of sex abuse lawyers who are committed to investigating and handling each case individually.
 The firm represents dozens of survivors of survivors of Dr. Archibald’s sex abuse, both against Rockefeller and also the Madison Square Boys and Girls Club, which also failed to prevent Dr. Archibald from sexually abusing children on its premises.
-The Child Victims Act’s “look back window” was originally open for one year and scheduled to close in August 2020, but Governor Andrew Cuomo extended it five months in light of the COVID-19 pandemic.
-The window now closes on January 14, 2021.
+The Child Victims Act’s “look back window” was originally open for one year and scheduled to close in August 2020, but Governor Andrew Cuomo extended it for an additional year in light of the COVID-19 pandemic.
+The window now closes on August 14, 2021.
 Governor Cuomo’s extension provides additional time for victims of child sex abuse to file New York sex abuse lawsuits so they can bring their abuser to justice and get financial compensation for the injuries they suffered.

 If you are a victim of child sex abuse in New York or New Jersey, you can learn more about your rights and options by contacting us.
 We provide free consultations and can advise you about what to do during the Child Victims Act’s look back window, which permits lawsuits for child sex abuse to be filed no matter when the abuse took place.
 Don’t hesitate to call the number below, email us, complete the web form on this page, or take a moment to chat live with one of our representatives now.